LTE in unlicensed spectrum: Deployments

-In November 2016 Verizon, separate to the Wi-Fi Alliance coexistence plan, filed a Special Temporary Authority (STA) application with the FCC to test 40 small cells in the 5Ghz band.
+In November 2016 Verizon, separate to the Wi-Fi Alliance coexistence plan, filed a Special Temporary Authority (STA) application with the FCC to test 40 small cells in the 5 GHz band.
 According to a separate filing, Verizon will conduct the tests in Oklahoma City, Raleigh and Cary, North Carolina, and Irving, Texas.

 In February 2017, the FCC approved the use of LTE-U on base stations manufactured by Ericsson and Nokia.

 As of June 26, 2017, T-Mobile declared that they have successfully launched LTE-U in Bellevue, Washington; Brooklyn, New York; Dearborn, Michigan; Las Vegas, Nevada; Richardson, Texas; and Simi Valley, California.

 In January 2019, the Global Mobile Suppliers Association reported that 32 operators are investing in LAA across 21 countries; this had increased to 37 operators in 21 countries by July 2019.
 Eight of these have announced LAA network launches in six countries, while 29 operators are trialling or deploying the technology in 18 countries.
 The GSA also identified 21 chipsets containing modems that support one or more of LTE-U, LAA, LWA or CBRS from vendors including GCT, Intel, Mediatek, Qualcomm, and Samsung.